Colin Low, Baron Low of Dalston

-Colin Mackenzie Low, Baron Low of Dalston, (born 23 September 1942) is a British politician, law scholar and member of the House of Lords.
+Colin Mackenzie Low, Baron Low of Dalston, (born 23 September 1942) is a British politician, law scholar and former member of the House of Lords.

 Early life

 Low was born in Edinburgh and has been blind since the age of three.
 He was educated at what is now New College Worcester, at The Queen's College, Oxford (BA) and at Cambridge University (Diploma in Criminology).

 Career

 Low was a Lecturer in the Faculty of Law at the University of Leeds from 1968 until 1984 and later held a research post at City University London until 2000.

 He is a vice-president of the RNIB and former chairman.
 He was also President of the European Blind Union (EBU) for 8 years from 2003.
 He is a board member of the Snowdon Trust, founded by the Antony Armstrong-Jones, 1st Earl of Snowdon, which provides grants and scholarships for students with disabilities.

 Low is the Immediate Past President of the International Council for Education of People with Visual Impairment.